 - a.
 After a delivery, attention is immediately called to the fact that one or more pins were missing from the setup. - b.
 A human pinsetter interferes with any standing pin before the ball reaches the pins. - c.
 A human pinsetter removes or interferes with any downed pin before it stops rolling. - d.
 A player bowls on the wrong lane or out of turn, or one player from each team on the pair of lanes bowls on the wrong lane.
 (See Rule 9.) - e.
+If a player bowls on the wrong lane or out of turn in a singles tournament where a change of lanes is made, a tournament may by rule require the delivery to stand and the player to finish the frame on that lane when a strike is not recorded.
+When a strike is made, a dead ball shall be called and the player required to re-bowl on the correct lane. - f.
 A player has physical contact with another person or moving object as the ball is being delivered and before delivery is completed.
-In such case, the player has the option to accept the resulting pinfall or have a dead ball called. - f.
-Any pin is moved or knocked down as a player delivers the ball but before the ball reaches the pins. - g.
+In such case, the player has the option to accept the resulting pinfall or have a dead ball called. - g.
+Any pin is moved or knocked down as a player delivers the ball but before the ball reaches the pins. - h.
 A delivered ball comes in contact with a foreign obstacle.

-- 8/1 If an individual bowls out of turn does the delivery count?
-No, according to Rule 8, Item d, a dead ball would be declared and the correct bowler is then required to continue play. - 8/2 A player made the first delivery when the pinsetting machine was set on the second cycle.
+- 8/1 If an individual bowls out of turn does the delivery count?No, according to Rule 8, Item d, a dead ball would be declared and the correct bowler is then required to continue play. - 8/2 A player made the first delivery when the pinsetting machine was set on the second cycle.
 Seven pins were knocked down and the remaining pins were swept away as the machine reverted to cycle one.
 Should a dead ball be declared and the pins reset?